HUST-EIC-AI-LAB/UCADI/README.md

 ## 1. Introduction

-We provide a Federated Learning(FL) framework for researchers to train the model on remote machines.
+We developed a Federated Learning(FL) framework for international researchers to train the AI diagnosis model on remote machines.

-Similar to most C/S structures, the framework consists of two parts: Server side, and Client side.
-To apply this framework in real scenarios, taking hospitals for example, the client part could be deployed on the machines of the hospital side (Client) where the federated model is trained locally, while the server part is established on the center machine (Server).
+Similar to most C/S structures, the framework consists of two parts: Server side and Client side.
+To apply this framework in real scenarios, taking hospitals for example, the client part could be deployed on the machines of the hospital side (Client) where the federated model gets trained locally, while the server part is established on the centeral machine (Server).

 Once the scripts are executed, the hospitals will train their own models locally and transmit the parameters to the server which aggregates all parameters collected from the clients.
-Then the server distribute the newly aggregated parameters to each client of the FL process.
-This process iterate for some pre-set rounds before accuracy of the aggregated model reached the desired level.
+Then the server distribute the newly aggregated parameters to each client maintaining the FL process.
+This process is about to iterate for some pre-set rounds before the accuracy of the aggregated model reached the desired performance.

-Besides these, we add some useful functions to our frame work:
+Besides the above functionality, we equip our framework with addtional features:

 1. Encrypted parameters: Every Client could encrypt their model parameters trained locally via their generated private key.
 The Server will just aggregate these parameters but cannot decrypt them.

 2. Weighted aggregation: We also add weighted aggregation method in this framework, researchers could assign different weight to each client for the final aggregation.